-James Robertson and Barbara Manson were married 26 December 1811 (Shetland Recordsobtained by Margaret Worrallhenceforward: 'SR') and had three sons, one of whom was Arthur Robertson.
+James Robertson and Barbara Manson were married 26 December 1811 (Shetland Records - henceforward: 'SR') and had three sons, one of whom was Arthur Robertson.

-Born 13 November 1815 at Hellister, Whiteness, Shetland (SR) second of three sons to James ROBERTSON and Barbara MANSON who were married on 26 December 1811 (SR)
+Arthur Robertson was born 13 November 1815 at Hellister, Whiteness, Shetland (SR) second of three sons to James ROBERTSON and Barbara MANSON who were married on 26 December 1811.
+(SR)

 Occupation: farmer/mason/music teacher (SR)

-d. ?
-Port Campbell, Vic. and is buried in the Robertson family grave at Port Campbell
+She died 1896, Port Campbell, Victoria, and is buried in the Robertson family grave at Port Campbell.

 Their land was rented on a year to year basis and In 1858 the family was evicted.
 The landlord's name was Calder.
 He lived in Kergord House (circa 1850) a 2 storey house in the Weisdale valley which Thelma Watt of the SFHS told me was built with stone from crofter's cottages.
 The family apparently moved to Jackville at the tip of Stromness, as this is where they are registered in the 1861 census.
 This time Arthur is described as mason, music teacher and farmer (8 acres).
 All the children except Barbara are listed, as well as Barbara Manson (widow).
 James and John are recorded as fishermen.
 In the 1861 census Barbara Robertson is recorded as living with her uncle, John Robertson (merchant and grocer) at Strombridge.
 (Details of John Robertson are contained in the 'Shetland connections').

 In September 1862 Arthur was served a notice of eviction from the Jackville site.
 Records of both evictions are held in the Government Archives in Lerwick and were sighted and photocopied by me in 1997.
-They represent part of the 'clearances' which took place in Scotland during the late 18th and the 19th centuries, when crofters and tenant farmers were evicted and the land used for sheep farming.
-[Cf. John Prebble, Highland Clearances, Penguin, 1963.]
+They represent part of the 'clearances' which took place in Scotland during the late 18th and 19th centuries, when crofters and tenant farmers were evicted and the land used for sheep farming.
+(John Prebble, Highland Clearances, Penguin, 1963.)